 Fall farm planning here means a walk through the woods.
 Our woods have become tangled in downed trees and thickets of thorny briars since we moved here 11 years ago.
 This past fall, storms Florence and Michael pulled down many trees, leaving the old work roads through the woods impassable.

-John and I (accompanied by Whitey and Shy Boy, two of our seven cats) accompanied us on our stroll through the woods.
+John and I (accompanied by Whitey and Shy Boy, two of our seven cats) strolled through the woods.
 We’re dreaming of expanding the farm.
 Taking down some of the loblolly pine, which we knew had to be harvested eventually.
 Adding more heirloom apple trees with a second fruit tree orchard and maybe some nut trees.

 We’re busy reading articles in the Farm Bureau magazine to learn what other Virginia farmers are growing.
 I’m hunting through Cooperative Extension publications research everything from growing American ginseng to, of all things, mushroom growing.
 Yes, mushrooms!
 That’s my latest obsession: can I grow edible mushrooms in the basement?
 In the garage?